 Unboxing the Ironman Gravity 4000

 The box is quite large as you can see.
 All in all, it’s about 60lbs.
 Everything seemed to be packed securely.

 Below is the parts list that comes with it:

-Here is a peak at the box contents with the back rest removed:
+Here is a peek at the box contents with the backrest removed:

 This is what everything looks like when everything is taken out of the box:

 And lastly here is everything unpacked and laid out.
 This is everything that was in the box.